skip to main content

 It’s probably the last thing the messy among us want to accept, but putting things away swiftly after use is the single best way to keep your home tidy.

-“Once I’ve worked with a client on a decluttering project and found a system that works for them, I always remind them of my number one tip to keep a space neat: tidy as you go, put things back where they belong – simple things such as putting back your hairdryer in the drawer as soon as you are done with it,” Johanna Valeur says.
+“Once I’ve worked with a client on a decluttering project and found a system that works for them, I always remind them of my number one tip to keep a space neat: tidy as you go, put things back where they belong – simple things such as putting away your hairdryer when you’ve done with it,” Johanna Valeur says.
 “Don’t let stuff build up.
 Be consistent and 10 minutes a day should be enough.”

 Caroline Caron Dhaouadi agrees.
 “Tidying should not be a task, it should just be part of your regular, day-to-day routine: you use something, you put it back where it belongs once you’ve done with it,” she says.